 How to elicit Rovsing’s sign

 Rovsing’s sign is elicited by deep palpation of the left lower quadrant of the patient’s abdomen.
-This pressure in the left iliac fossa results in the pain on the right iliac fossa, resulting in positive rovsing’s sign.
+This pressure in the left iliac fossa results in the pain on the right iliac fossa.
+This is called positive rovsing’s sign.
+If the pressure in left iliac fossa doesn’t cause pain in right iliac fossa, then rovsing’s sign is negative.

 Make sure that you follow the proper guidelines of clinical examination for this test too, including: